notwa/lips/README.md

 * RA: subroutine return address.

-* REG#: whereas # is a decimal number from 0 to 31.
+* R#: whereas # is a decimal number from 0 to 31.
-aliased to the appropriate register. eg: REG0 is R0, REG1 is at, REG2 is V0.
+aliased to the appropriate register, for instance:
+R0 is ZERO, R1 is at, R2 is V0, etc.

 * F#: coprocessor 1 registers, whereas # is a decimal number from 0 to 31.